-- 6.5.1.18 Unauthorized Entry: Any unauthorized or forceful entry, whether actual or attempted, into any College facility or building is strictly prohibited. - 6.5.1.19 Theft: Theft or the conversion of the Institution's or another individual's property will invite legal action.
-This includes the possession of College property or property of any member of the College community without permission or authorisation of the owner of the property. - 6.5.1.20 Student unions: All student clubs, organisations or committees must have prior, official approval from the Dean.
-Students are not allowed to issue any pamphlets/magazines or literature in the College without the prior approval of the Dean. - 6.5.1.21 Violation of College rules and regulations: The violation of other published College regulations, policies, or rules, or violations of Omani laws are prohibited.
-Such regulations, policies, or rules include, but are not limited to, those which prohibit the misuse of computing resources, assessments and unfair means, hostel accommodation, and student groups or organisations. - 6.5.1.22 Student Conduct Hearing: Any member of the College community may file charges against a student or their visitors for violating the code of conduct.
+- 6.5.1.19 Unauthorised Entry: Any unauthorised or forceful entry, whether actual or attempted, into any College facility or building is strictly prohibited. - 6.5.1.20 Theft: Theft or the conversion of the Institution's or another individual's property will invite legal action.
+This includes the possession of College property or property of any member of the College community without permission or authorisation of the owner of the property. - 6.5.1.21 Violation of College rules and regulations: The violation of other published College regulations, policies, or rules, or violations of Omani laws are prohibited.
+Such regulations, policies, or rules include, but are not limited to, those which prohibit the misuse of computing resources, use of unfair means in assessments, hostel accommodation, and student groups or organisations. - 6.5.1.22 Student Conduct Hearing: Any member of the College community may file charges against a student or their visitors for violating the code of conduct.
 Charges shall be prepared in writing and directed to the Disciplinary Committee.
-The Disciplinary Committee will then take the following steps: - a.
-Notify the concerned parties of the date of the Disciplinary hearing within seven working days from the time the complaint is filed; - b.
-Submissions of any relevant information by the plaintiff and the respondent must be received at least 24 hours prior to the hearing; - Decisions regarding the complaint will be submitted and communicated in writing within seven working days of the hearing; - d.
-Any appeals to decisions must be submitted in writing to the Dean's office within three working days.
+The Disciplinary Hearing will then take place in accordance with the following: - a.
+The Disciplinary Committee will notify the concerned parties of the date of the Disciplinary hearing within seven working days from the time the complaint is filed; - b.
+Submissions of any relevant information by the plaintiff and the respondent must be received at least 24 hours prior to the hearing; - c.
+Decisions regarding the complaint will be submitted and communicated in writing within seven working days of the hearing; - d.
+Any appeals to decisions must be submitted in writing to the Dean's office within three working days. - 6.5.1.23 It is prohibited to make any video and audio recordings of any students and employees of the College during classes and assessments on campus or online.